learn-co-students/tic-tac-toe-rb-v-000/README.md

 There are infinite ways to build Tic Tac Toe.
 We, however, have been building up to a very specific structure with the methods we've been building throughout this course.
 We'll be using many of those methods here.
 These methods represent the basic requirements and logic of the game.

-Why build and utilize the helper methods we've been constructing?
+Why not build and utilize the helper methods we've been constructing?

 Let's take a look at what it would require to print out a board three times, without any helper methods: